10-2-pursuit/project-student-dashboard/README.md

 Detailed Student Cards: Dive into each student's details by expanding their cards, where you can find their profile photo, basic information, and additional information such as scores and certifications.

 1-on-1 Notes: Seamlessly add notes for individual students through a dedicated section.
 Keep track of important discussions and interactions.

+### here is the deploy it link https://fastidious-pasca-edcf37.netlify.app/